CSU-Robosub-2017-2018/Controls/README.md

 # Controls
 The place for all of the Controls Sub-team's code.
+For full operability of the Apr7test.py follow the install ation instructions below.

 # Requirements
 https://github.com/adafruit/Adafruit_Python_GPIO